Farmers for the Land: Helping Farmers Advance Soil Health in Pennsylvania

 We are grateful for the opportunity to offer cohort participants an additional stipend to support a technical assistance consultant.
 Individualized TA consulting is a practice that is working well in our region for a range of production types, including Future Harvest’s PYO consultant program and the 4R Alliance Voucher program, and fits with the desire of the participants for one-on-one TA and consulting.

-One emerging challenge for our project is the intense competition for producer engagement that is becoming apparent in the region due to increased investment from the federal government, a new PA state cost-share program, other important water quality programs, and the Climate-Smart Commodities Partnerships projects.
-Our goal for the next year is therefore to maintain connection with the producers we’ve engaged so effectively through the learning circle cohort, ensure that they have access to any financial and technical resources that may be available to them as a result of this new investment, and try to use our relatively small implementation stipends as leverage to enable their participation in other programs.
-We have at least two producers in the cohort who, despite a strong environmental stewardship ethic, are adamantly opposed to fencing animals out of on-farm waterways, meaning that they are automatically ineligible for most NRCS and state cost-share programs focused on water quality.
-Part of our messaging to these producers over the course of the next year will be on the many co-benefits of healthy soils for water quality, learning their holistic goals for their operations, and how stream exclusion might support those holistic goals in the long run.
+One emerging challenge during the project period was the intense competition for producer engagement in the region resulting from increased investment by the federal government, including the Partnerships for Climate Smart Commodities, a new Pennsylvania agricultural cost-share program, and other important water quality programs.
+Our goals evolved over the course of the project, focusing on our efforts to maintain connection with the producers we had engaged so effectively through the learning circle cohort, ensure that they have access to any financial and technical resources available to them as a result of this new investment, and try to use our relatively small implementation stipends as leverage to enable their participation in other programs.
+We had at least two producers in the cohort who, despite a strong environmental stewardship ethic, remain adamantly opposed to fencing animals out of on-farm waterways, meaning that they are automatically ineligible for most NRCS and state cost-share programs focused on water quality.
+Part of our messaging to these producers over the course of the project was therefore focused on the many co-benefits of healthy soils for water quality, learning their holistic goals for their operations, and how stream exclusion might support those holistic goals in the long run.